Computing the Intensity Upper Limit for an Unresolved Source

 For this calculation, it is assumed that 99% of the PSF is contained within the source region (alpha=.99) and 1% is in the background region (beta=.01).
 The following parameters are all set to "1" as we are not calculating flux: E_s, eng_s, flux_s, E_b, eng_b, and flux_b.

 The aprates parameters are set with the values determined above and the tool is run.
 For details on how the tool does the calculations, refer to the aprates help file.

-The warning indicates that Gaussian statistics were used instead of Poisson statistics.
-This is controlled by the max_counts parameter: when n+m > max_counts, Gaussian statistics are used.
+It indicates that Gaussian statistics were used instead of Poisson statistics; the threshold is controlled by the max_counts parameter.

 The output file is in parameter file format, which makes it possible to query the output values with the tool pget:

 unix% pget ulimit.par src_rate src_rate_err_lo src_rate_err_up 0 INDEF 5.775e-05

 At the 68% confidence level, the upper limit on the x-ray count rate is 5.775e-05 counts/s.

 The full output file, ulimit.par, is included at the end of the thread.